 Implementing an appraisal system is another way of improving your business performance.
-It represents a good opportunity to discuss with individual employees their strengths and weaknesses and agree new aims and objectives with them.
+It represents a good opportunity to discuss with individual employees both their strengths and weaknesses, areas for development and agree new aims and objectives with them.

 Businesses commonly carry out appraisals within a few months of a new employee starting or changing role within the business.
 For established employees, you may decide to use the appraisal system once or twice per year.

 Some of the benefits of having appraisal-related performance targets are that employees understand what is expected of them and how these fit into the wider aims of the business.
 Targets are also a way of gaining useful feedback and ideas on how your business can be more effective in the future.
 Read more on managing staff performance.